Introduction to Rust Iterator

 The output of the above program is as shown in the snapshot below:

 In the above program, we are declaring an array of strings and storing it in a variable called array name.
-Then we are defining an iterator trait and store it in a mutable variable called iterator name.
-Then we are printing all the elements of the array using the iterator object as the output on the screen.
-Then displaying individual items in the collection by traversing through the collection until the end of the collection is reached.
-The output is shown in the snapshot above.
+Then we define an iterator trait and store it in a mutable variable called iterator name.
+Then we print all the array elements using the iterator object as the output on the screen.
+To display each item individually, go through the collection item by item until you reach the end.
+The snapshot provided above displays the output.

 Example #2